pollinations/polli-agent/README.md

 ## 🙏 Acknowledgments

+- **[Pollinations AI](https://pollinations.ai)** - For providing the powerful AI models that make Polli-Agent possible
+- **[Trae-Agent](https://github.com/trae-agent/trae-agent)** - The excellent foundation that Polli-Agent is built upon
-We thank Anthropic for building the [anthropic-quickstart](https://github.com/anthropics/anthropic-quickstarts) project that served as a valuable reference for the tool ecosystem.
+- **Anthropic** - For building the [anthropic-quickstart](https://github.com/anthropics/anthropic-quickstarts) project that served as a valuable reference for the tool ecosystem